convertigo/convertigo/README.md

 1.	**Convertigo Server**: The back-end server MBaaS part.
 Handles back-end connectors, micro-services execution, offline data device synchronization and serves Mobile and PWA Web apps.
 Convertigo server can be downloaded from [GitHub](https://github.com/convertigo/convertigo/releases/latest) as a tomcat WAR file or run directly as containers from [DockerHub](https://hub.docker.com/_/convertigo)
 2.	**Convertigo Studio**: Runs on a Windows or a MacOS workstation, Eclipse based IDE, used to program MBaaS micro-services workflows and use the "Mobile Builder" to build Mobile apps UIs in Low code mode.
 Can be directly downloaded from [GitHub](https://github.com/convertigo/convertigo/releases/latest)
 3.	**Convertigo SDKs**: Can be used with third party Mobile development tools such as Xcode (iOS) Android Studio (Android).
-SDKS are available on each platform standard repository (Bintray for Android, Cocoapods for iOS and NPM for Angulzr, ReactNative and Vue.js)
+SDKS are available on each platform standard repository (Bintray for Android, Cocoapods for iOS and NPM for Angular, ReactNative and Vue.js)
 4.	**Convertigo Forms**:  The No Code App Builder to build form based apps as PWAs or Web applications with a Web Based NoCode studio intented for non technical developpers (Citizen Developpers)

 Convertigo Community edition brought to you by Convertigo SA (Paris & San Francisco).
 The platform is currently used by more than 150K developers worldwide, building enterprise class mobile apps.